 If the answer is no, then you need to take the time to write better headlines.

-When I'm going to write content, I start with a working headline.
-When the content is done, I write multiple headlines and then choose the best one.
+When I’m going to write content, I start with a working headline.
+Then, when the content is done, I write multiple headlines and then choose the best one.

 Once you choose a few headlines you like, enter each one in CoSchedule’s Headline Analyzer tool and see which one ranks highest.